Mickey Cohen: From syndicate bodyguard to Sunset Strip kingpin

 In 1939, Cohen arrived in Los Angeles to work under Siegel, a sitting boss of the National Crime Syndicate.
 During their association, Cohen helped set up the Flamingo Hotel in Las Vegas and ran its sports book operation.
 He was also instrumental in setting up the race wire, essential to Vegas betting.
 During this time, Cohen met prostitute Lavonne Weaver (working alias Simoni King), and the couple married in 1940.
-Serving as the Best Man at his wedding was one of his associates William "Stumpy" Zevon, who was later the father of the American rock singer-songwriter Warren Zevon.
+The Best Man at his wedding was William "Stumpy" Zevon, who was later the father of the American rock singer-songwriter Warren Zevon.

 In 1942, while serving a six-month sentence for bookmaking, Cohen beat up Nazi sympathizers Robert Noble and Ellis Jones, who were under indictment for sedition, after the former made anti-Semitic remarks against him.

+In 1945 Cohen met Richard Nixon, who then was running for a seat in the House of Representatives.
+He contributed $5000 to his campaign.
+For his 1950 senate campaign Nixon, through Murray Chotiner, sought Cohen's help in raising campaign funds.

-In 1947, the crime families ordered the murder of Siegel due to his mismanagement of the Flamingo Hotel Casino, most likely because Siegel or his girlfriend Virginia Hill was skimming money.
+In 1947, the crime families allegedly ordered the murder of Siegel due to his mismanagement of the Flamingo Hotel Casino, most likely because Siegel or his girlfriend Virginia Hill was skimming money.
 According to one account, which does not appear in newspapers, Cohen reacted violently to Siegel's murder.
 Entering the Hotel Roosevelt, where he believed the killers were staying, Cohen fired rounds from his two .45 caliber semi-automatic handguns into the lobby ceiling and demanded that the assassins meet him outside in 10 minutes.
-However, no one appeared, and Cohen was forced to flee when the police arrived.
+However, no one appeared, and Cohen fled when the police arrived.

 Cohen's violent methods came to the attention of state and federal authorities investigating Jack Dragna's operations.
 During this time, Cohen faced many attempts on his life, including the bombing of his home on posh Moreno Avenue in Brentwood.
 Cohen soon converted his house into a fortress, installing floodlights, alarm systems, and a well-equipped arsenal kept, as he often joked, next to his 200 tailor-made suits.
 Cohen briefly hired Johnny Stompanato as a bodyguard.
 However, in 1958, Stompanato was killed in self-defense by Cheryl Crane, the daughter of actress Lana Turner (whom he had been dating).
 Cohen covered the expense of Stompanato's funeral and then gave Turner's love letters to Stompanato to the press in an attempt to discredit the worst allegations of threats and violence that Crane had alleged she suffered at the hands of the violent, womanizing Stompanato.